Utah Badlands & Night Skies Photography Workshop — Hanksville

 Night sky photography in dark-sky conditions

-Field-based instruction and image review
+Field-based guidance and image review

 Zig-zagging ridges and ravine-carved slopes at Moonscape Overlook, Utah, lit by early morning sidelight.

 Early sidelight traces zig-zagging ridges and eroded slopes at Moonscape Overlook, creating natural leading lines through the frame.
-This scene is ideal for studying visual flow and directional light during the workshop.

 Workshop itinerary and schedule